It’s a double kick drummer’s worst nightmare.

 You launch into the fifth song of your set and things are going great.
-The crowd is pumped, you’ve already pulled off a handful of tricky sections successfully, but then the bridge hits… You’ve got a long section of haulin’ double bass ahead of you!
+The crowd is pumped, you’ve already pulled off a handful of tricky sections successfully, but then the bridge hits.
+You’ve got a long section of haulin’ double bass ahead of you!

 When this happens it can be a frustrating and sometimes humiliating situation to deal with.
 Thankfully, there are a number of great solutions to this problem!

 Most pedals have little spikes stock from the factory.
 Unfortunately, they’re rarely strong enough to stay in position under heavy double bass playing.
-The Zero-Cost solution isn’t really a solution, but it can help in a pinch.
-You can strategically set up your crash stand so one of the feet sits snugly against the front of your slave-pedal.
+The zero-cost solution isn’t really a solution, but it can help in a pinch.
+You can strategically set up your crash stand so one of the feet sits snugly against the front of your slave pedal.
 This works best if the leg is pointing directly toward the pedal.
-If it’s on an angle the cymbal stand will rotate away and your pedal will still creep!
+If it’s on an angle, the cymbal stand will rotate away and your pedal will still creep!
 Any heavy object will do.
 A cinder block is another way to accomplish the same thing.

 Beyond that, the least expensive way is to go to the hardware store and buy some industrial velcro strips.
 The great thing about these is that they’re really thin, so it’s easy to stick them to the underside of your pedal without really noticing them.
-You don’t need to cover the bottom fully, just under the front and maybe down the sides in an upside down “U” shape.
-It should be noted that this only works if there’s carpet.
+You don’t need to cover the bottom fully, just under the front and maybe down the sides in an upside-down “U” shape.
+It should be noted that this only works if there’s a carpet.

-Pro-Tip!
+Pro tip!
 Have a drum rug that lives with your live kit in case of emergencies.

 There is a cool product if you’re not able to set up with a rug called “Kick Strap”.
-As the name suggests, it connects your kick pedal to your seat post with a heavy duty strap.
+As the name suggests, it connects your kick pedal to your seat post with a heavy-duty strap.
 You can also use this for your hi-hat stand and adjust it to whatever length is right for you.

 The solution that I use when I’m playing double pedal is what’s called a “pedal anchor”.
 It’s a large pair of heavy steel spikes which attach to the hoop clamp on the front of your slave pedal.
 Some double pedal slaves don’t come with this from the factory, so you’d need to order the hoop clamp as well for this to work.
 I’ve been using the Yamaha P80-SA for decades.
 They’re incredibly solid and work perfectly!
 That particular model is no longer in production, but you may get lucky on eBay.
-Pearl, Dixon and a number of other companies make a similar product.
+Pearl, Dixon, and a number of other companies make a similar product.

 Any of the above methods should be able to help you avoid double bass disasters!
-If you want to get your MacGyver on, you could always try multi-clamping some dumbbells to a cymbal stand and positioning them in front of the slave pedal!
+If you want to get your MacGyver on, you could always try multi-clamping some dumbbells to a cymbal stand and positioning them in front of the slave pedal.
 You could try literally gaff taping your pedal to the ground.
 Better yet, you could commandeer the help of an eager fan to sit on stage and physically hold it in place for the most up-close-and-personal band experience!

-Don’t worry, we value your privacyand you can unsubscribe at any time.
+By signing up you’ll also receive our ongoing free lessons and special offers.
+Don’t worry, we value your privacy and you can unsubscribe at any time.